AeloveRim/SpiritOfGrit/index.md

 [![DiscordButton](img/DiscordButton.png)](https://discord.gg/iammodlist)

-# What is Tahrovin Grit ?
+# What is Spirit of Grit ?
 Spirit of Grit is a "hardcore-lite" modlist, providing increased challenge without going too far into tediousness.
 Gold is precious, character progression is slower, specialization is vital and magic is not a given.
 Many mod-added gameplay mechanics have been worked into character progression and can be unlocked through skills and custom perks.

 As a SFW fork of Tahrovin Grit, the modlist also overhauls visuals and includes a lot of new quests, all of them fully tested and patched, bringing many hours of new content."

-Tahrovin Grit is a fork of Tahrovin, a NSFW Skyrim VR modlist.
-It retains some of the eye-candy its predecessor is known for, but opts for more grounded outfits and slightly less intrusive NSFW mods.
-It also features light survival gameplay and aims towards a slower-paced character growth, reworking many gameplay mechanics to provide a well-balanced challenge throughout your playthrough.

 # Before You Start
 Before you dive in, there's a couple things you need to be sure of first: